adriaan-vd-graaf/mrlink2/README.md

   --no_normalize_sumstats
                         flag to _not_ normalize summary statistics --no_exclude_hla
                         flag to _not_ exclude the HLA.
                         Please don't use this flag unless you absolutely know what you're doing.
-                        The HLA has very long range LD that can interfere with MR-link 2.
+                        The HLA has very long range LD that can interfere with inference of MR-link 2.
   --verbose VERBOSE
                         Set to 1 if you want to read more output, for debugging purposes
 ```